sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- In my experience, nobody has disagreed openly about this
+- if there's one thing to take from this talk, it's this one

 ---